 Behance is all about helping creative people get exposure for their work, and so we offer an adult content filter (the “Adult Wall”) that allows qualifying projects to be available to as broad an audience as possible.
 Many countries, schools, and companies will block websites without this feature.

-- b.
-Your Creative Work Should Go Behind The Adult Wall If: It contains nudity, expletives, violence or any other material making it unsuitable for a younger audience, a global audience or people at work.
-Content behind the adult wall is available only to registered Behance users who are over 18 and who live in countries where adult content is legal.
-Also, please don't put adult content in your profile picture.
+Projects should go behind the Adult Wall if they contain adult content (this includes nudity, profanity, violence or any other material unsuitable for a younger audience, a global audience or people at work).
+To do this, go into the Settings for a specific project and select “This project contains adult content” under the “Content” heading.
+Content behind the Adult Wall is available only to registered Behance users who are over 18 and who live in countries where adult content is legal (for more on this topic, view the Helpcenter page about Adult Content on Behance).

 The Adult Wall is only available to projects currently.
 Profile images and banner images, “Work in Progress” images, livestreams, jobs, comments, messages, Behance Creator Subscriptions, and other interactions on Behance must be appropriate for an audience of all ages and geographies and should not contain adult content.